ONLYOFFICE/docspace-api-sdk-swift/docs/RoomsAPI.md

     open class func resendEmailInvitations(id: Int, userInvitation: UserInvitation, completion: @escaping (_ data: Void?, _ error: Error?) -> Void)
 ```

+Resends the email invitations to a room with the ID specified in the request to the selected users.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/resend-email-invitations/).